 This one-of-a-kind executive development program provides high-potential procurement leaders with the tools and strategies needed to make dramatic improvements to their organization’s procurement practices in the digital age.

 Through a combination of highly-engaging discussions, assessments, participant presentations, case studies and keynote speakers, this program teaches modern procurement strategies and frameworks, as well as how to assess current conditions for the purpose of choosing and implementing a strategy that will provide you with the greatest potential for added economic value and competitive advantage.

-Gain insights into the practices of the highest performing procurement and supply chain leaders, and understand how they delivered success and where you fit in the spectrum of capabilities they use
+Gain insights into the practices of the highest performing procurement and supply chain leaders, and understand how they delivered success and where you fit in the spectrum of capabilities they use.

-Compare your organization’s current supply maturity footprint with industry competitors
+Compare your organization’s current supply maturity footprint with industry competitors.

-Understand your own communication style and preferences to generate actionable insights for improved communication and performance within your organization
+Understand your own communication style and preferences to generate actionable insights for improved communication and performance within your organization.

-Develop a strategic proposal to take back and deliver to your organization’s executive leadership team, supported by feedback and insights from a panel of senior supply management executives
+Develop a strategic proposal to take back and deliver to your organization’s executive leadership team, supported by feedback and insights from a panel of senior supply management executives.

 Areas of focus

-To address these challenges, this program focuses on two key areas:
+This program focuses on two key areas:

 - Procurement and supply chain: Many of the most transformational innovations have come from collaboration between leading organizations, putting procurement and supply chain at the center of future business success.